dkariyawasam/Project_Indika_Old/Docs/Leaders & Elites/Surge.md

 ## Lt Surge
 - Trainer Class: Officer

 Surge is a veteran soldier from the Pokemon war, he holds the title of Lieutenant and comes from Unova.
+Surge's Ace is Eelectross

 - On first entering the gym, Surge is unavailable.
 - The gym aide heads over to you and tells you Surge is at the Diglett Cave training.